erosDiffusion/ComfyUI-enricos-json-file-load-and-value-selector/README.md

 - choose the option "Install via Git URL"
 - paste: https://github.com/erosDiffusion/ComfyUI-enricos-json-file-load-and-value-selector.git

+## Node Name
+search "Selector" from the node list.

 ### Note
 For this to work you need to set
 ```security_level = weak ```